 Benedictine University is a Catholic school originally founded in 1887 by the Benedictine Monks of St. Procopius Abbey in the Pilsen neighborhood of Chicago.
+Benedictine University online courses offer a wide variety of graduate degrees, including the Benedictine University Online MSN.

 It now has numerous campuses and programs: four campuses in Illinois, one campus in Arizona, numerous online programs, and two international programs—one in China and one in Vietnam.